ProctorU/policy-assertions/README.md

 ## Test method naming

 policy-assertions can read the permissions to test from the method name.
-This will only work when using the minitest def test_name syntax; when using the block syntax, you must explicitly pass the permission names.
+This will only work when using the minitest def test_name syntax.
+When using the block syntax, you must explicitly pass the permission names.

 ```ruby
 # Good